SteveDoyle2/NASTRAN-95/um/intro.md

       values of the element properties.

    The detailed definitions of the scale factors for each of the element types are given in Table 1.13-1.
-The symbols åt, åc, and ås represent the limiting stress values in tension, compression, and shear, given on the structural material cards.
+The symbols +t, +c, and +s represent the limiting stress values in tension, compression, and shear, given on the structural material cards.
 All of the properties listed for each element are scaled in the same way, that is, both the area and torsional constant for the ROD are